mongo-dart/mongo_dart/README.md

 #Mongo-dart - MongoDB driver for Dart programming language.

-It is a server-side driver library for MongoDb.
+It is a server-side driver library for MongoDb implemented in pure Dart.

 Simple usage example on base of [JSON ZIPS dataset] (http://media.mongodb.org/zips.json)